A Complete Planning Guide For Your Trip To Madrid

 After all this partying, go treat yourself to some late nite food.
 Pizza places are open to pick up a slice and sometimes you will find hidden gems like this woman who sells empanadas out of a trash can.
 Of course, there is Chocolateria San Gines, and in Malasanya, there are a couple of mexican food places.

 Flamenco: My favorite flamenco spot in Madrid is called Tablao Flamenco La Quimera.
 It is a tiny, local place with true, authentic flamenco.
-You must make a reservation toward the beginning of your trip if you plan on going to ensure availability.
+The only reason I even know about this place is because it just so happened to be near my apartment when I lived there.
+It is in a residential neighborhood and about 7 stops away from the city center, and it is an absolutely beautiful show.
+You should make a reservation toward the beginning of your trip to ensure availability.

 Other Important Tidbits: